 Orchid Show (through April)

-Each year, the New York Botanical Garden displays a themed exhibition of thousands of brilliantly colored orchids in the Enid A. Haupt Conservatory.
-Marvel at the beauty of these flowers while surrounded by lush settings depicting the natural habitat from which they came.
+Each year the New York Botanical Garden displays a themed exhibition of thousands of unique orchids in the Enid A. Haupt Conservatory.
+Marvel at the beauty of these flowers in lush surroundings depicting their natural habitat.

 Photo: Shahar Azran

-Since 1934, Amateur Night at the Apollo has served as the golden ticket to a big break for many performers.
-Each season of Amateur Night features a slate of new musicians, comedians and artists from all backgrounds looking to win over the capricious Apollo crowd on Wednesday nights.
-Ella Fitzgerald, Lauryn Hill and Stevie Wonder are among the many who’ve launched their careers here.
+Since 1934 Amateur Night at the Apollo has been a golden ticket to a big break for many performers.
+Each season (there are two during the calendar year) a new slate of musicians, comedians and artists from all backgrounds look to win over the capricious crowd on Wednesday nights.
+Ella Fitzgerald, Lauryn Hill and Stevie Wonder are among the many who launched their careers here.

-Helping to redefine the kids’ movie genre, the New York International Children’s Film Festival shines a light on some of the most unique, engaging and thought-provoking youth-oriented films made outside the Hollywood system.
-From obscure animated shorts to full-length, live-action dramas, the NYICFF covers nearly every style, age group and cultural background, making it an ideal event for the whole family.
+Helping to redefine the kids’ movie genre, the New York International Children’s Film Festival shines a light on some of the most engaging and thought-provoking youth-oriented films made outside the Hollywood system.
+From obscure animated shorts to full-length live-action dramas, this festival covers nearly every style, age group and cultural background, making it an ideal event for the whole family.

-Soccer fans can head out to Yankee Stadium and Red Bull Arena, respectively, to catch the on-turf action for both winning major-league teams.
+Soccer fans can head to Yankee Stadium and Red Bull Arena to catch the on-field action for both of these winning major league teams.
 The NYCFC scored the MLS Cup in 2021, and the Red Bulls have captured the Supporters’ Shield (best regular-season record) three times.

 Courtesy, Big East Conference

-The Big East Men’s Basketball Tournament has called Madison Square Garden home for more than 30 years.
-Eleven schools compete for a title and an automatic bid to the NCAA tournament later in March.
+The men’s basketball tournament for the Big East conference has called Madison Square Garden home for more than 30 years.
+Eleven schools compete for the title and an automatic bid to the NCAA tournament (games for that are occasionally held in the City too).

 Asia Week New York.
 Courtesy, Bachmann Eckenstein

 For just over a week, Asian art and culture take over New York City.
-Galleries and cultural institutions like the Rubin Museum of Art, The Met Fifth Avenue and China Institute showcase works from the continent and host a full schedule of films, lectures, symposia, curator talks, tours and auctions.
+Galleries and cultural organizations like the Met Fifth Avenue and China Institute exhibit works, show films, host talks and much more.

 St. Patrick's Day Parade.
 Photo: Joe Buglewicz